 PALE MALT

 “Pale Malt” is a generic term used by maltsters to refer to a lightly kilned malt lending a light colour and low overall malt flavour.
-Confusingly, Pale Malt is often a Pilsner-variety grain.
+This can be a bit confusing because Pale Malt is often a Pilsner-variety grain.
 Pale Malt should be sought out for lighter coloured beers where malt complexity or richness is not desirable.

 PILSNER MALT